At ContentGuppy, we’ve been able to acquire some amazing links for our clients.

 We use LinkedIn to do this.

 And that’s because we want to get the person closest to the content.
 We don’t want to send our pitch to the CEO or Founder or CMO if we don’t have to.
+These people don't care about your link building campaign.

 Instead, we want to send our pitch to the SEO manager or the content marketing specialist.